VladimirSiv/VladimirSiv.github.io/_posts/2022-09-01-aws-data-analytics-exam-experience.md

 ---
 title: "AWS Data Analytics Specialty Exam Experience and Study Notes"
 page_title: "AWS Data Analytics Exam Experience"
-excerpt: "Sharing my AWS Data Analytics Specialty exam experience, resources, tricks and tips, study notes etc."
+excerpt: "Sharing my experience, resources, tricks, and study notes from my AWS Data Analytics Specialty exam.
+I hope this post will give you some insights and help you find resources to prepare for the exam."
 date: September 1, 2022
 toc: true
 toc_label: "Content"